luisdiss/compiler/README.md

 I learned three things from prototyping the lexer.
 1. keywords should be recognised as IDs and checked against hardcoded keywords.
-2. The state table should be processed to flatten the transition classes into individual characters
+2. The state table should be processed to flatten the transition classes into individual characters.
 3. Use disjoint character classes on the first state of the combined NFA (this is possible because of 1.)

 (1.)
 Simplifies subset construction at the expense of a couple of lines of extra code in the lexer.
 (2.)
 Removes the runtime logic in the lexer needed to resolve whether a character belongs to a transition class.
 This makes the lexer logic more readable and allows for an average case O(1) lookup.
 (3.)
 Reduces the complexity of token creation by removing the need for priority rules based on token type.
 The lexer can naturally take the longest token once no more transitions are possible.